-The National Institute for Health and Clinical Excellence (NICE) is the government body that decides which treatments should be available on the NHS.
+The National Institute for Health and Care Excellence (NICE) is the government body that decides which treatments should be available on the NHS.
 NICE recommends that people with advanced non-small-cell lung cancer should be offered treatment with one of these newer drugs in combination with a platinum drug.
 For example, you may be given cisplatin with gemcitabine, or cisplatin with vinorelbine.
 Or you may have carboplatin with paclitaxel or gemcitabine.

 You might also have cisplatin with pemetrexed, but only if you have a specific type of non-small-cell lung cancer ( adenocarcinoma or large-cell carcinoma) and you haven't yet had any treatment for your cancer.

 There's another chemotherapy drug called bevacizumab (brand name Avastin).
 It can be used to treat people with non-small-cell lung cancer that isn't the squamous cell type (this is a slow-growing cancer that affects the airways).
 Bevacizumab is used along with platinum chemotherapy drugs.
 It's not officially recommended for use in the NHS, but local NHS organisations can decide for themselves whether to use it or not.